Evolving Clinical Practice Trends for the Implementation of Precision Oncology

 Engaging with the Global Community is More Important than Ever: International Efforts in Personalized Medicine and Advanced Technologies

-MODERATOR | Dan Roden, M.D., Professor, Department of Medicine & Pharmacology, Senior Vice President, Personalized Medicine, and Professor Department of Biomedical Informatics, Vanderbilt University Medical Center PANELIST | Doug Biehn, President & CEO, Octave Bioscience, Inc. PANELIST | Damon Hostin, Global Lead, Market Access, Illumina PANELIST | Brad Perkins, M.D., Chief Medical Officer, Karius Diagnostics
+MODERATOR | Dan Roden, M.D., Professor of Medicine, Pharmacology, & Biomedical Informatics; Senior Vice President, Personalized Medicine, Vanderbilt University Medical Center PANELIST | Doug Biehn, President & Chief Executive Officer, Octave Bioscience, Inc. PANELIST | Edward Hickey, President & Chair, American Association of Kidney Patients (AAKP) Veterans Health Initiative, U.S.M.C.
+PANELIST | Damon Hostin, Global Lead, […]

-Machine Learning and Artificial intelligence technologies can drive biomarker discovery and validation and more readily explore divergent effects of preventive and treatment interventions across extensive data sets.
+Machine learning and artificial intelligence technologies can drive biomarker discovery and validation and more readily explore divergent effects of preventive and treatment interventions across extensive data sets.
 What might this mean for the future of personalized medicine and what is being done to realize that future?
-MODERATOR | Douglas Clark, M.D., Chief Pathologist, Life Sciences and […]
+MODERATOR | Douglas Clark, M.D., Chief Pathologist, Life Sciences & […]

-The Future of Cancer if We Deliver on the Promise of Emerging Early Detection Technologies
+The Future of Cancer If We Deliver on the Promise of Emerging Early Detection Technologies

 By detecting molecular cancer signals in blood samples of seemingly healthy patients, a new generation of early cancer detection tests promises to put more patients on the path to personalized cancer treatment, sooner, when cancer may be more effectively treated.
 What might this mean for the future of cancer care?
 Leading voices discuss.
 MODERATOR | Omar […]